jeremysee2/jeremysee2.github.io/_posts/Lichee Tang FPGA/2021-03-31-tutorial-2-seven-segment-display.md

 ## Seven Segment, 7 pins, common anode configuration
 ```

 Congratulations!
 You've successfully created your first visual interface using an FPGA!
+[Click here for the next tutorial on the UART interface](https://jeremysee2.github.io/2021/03/31/tutorial-3-uart-inteface/).